Event to Commemorate National Day of Truth and Reconciliation.

 In partnership with Colouring It Forward Reconciliation Society, we’re inviting Calgarians to experience a month-long art exhibit that will culminate in a commemorative event in honour of Orange Shirt Day and the first observance of National Day for Truth and Reconciliation on September 30th.

-The CIFRS Truth and Reconciliation Indigenous Art Exhibit will showcase a variety of works from 18 Indigenous artists in Southcentre’s Art Corner from September 1st to the 30th.
+The CIFRS Truth and Reconciliation Indigenous Art Exhibit will showcase a variety of works from 18 Indigenous artists in Southcentre’s Art Corner from September 1st to October 18th.
 Each art piece will feature recommendations on how people can take steps to help foster reconciliation in their own communities.

 National Day for Truth & Reconciliation provides an opportunity to recognize and commemorate the tragic history and ongoing legacy of residential schools, and to honour their survivors, their families and communities.
 Striving towards reconciliation takes action, therefore, the artists from the CIFRS Truth and Reconciliation Indigenous Art Exhibit have provided suggestions for how people can respectfully participate in the process of reconciliation within their own communities.